WhiskyTangoFawks/LunarFalloutPlus/README.md

 1. (Recommended) Download and install into the `[NODELETE] Cross Skin Packs` (found in the difficulty and customization section), the following skin packs from https://gumroad.com/niero.
 They're available for free (use the discount code which can be found on the checkout page), but a donation is suggested.
 The man makes some fantastic mods, and you can probably afford to buy him a coffee.
 The links for the 2k version are provided below, however the 4k are also available.
  * [Break Action Laser Skin Pack](https://niero.gumroad.com/l/fhdhdh)
  * [Cross Cryolance](https://niero.gumroad.com/l/mQKCt)
+2. Ultra Wide Support: The list does not have official utlrawide support (because I don't have an official ultrawide monitor), but there is a user maintained [thread on the topic](https://discord.com/channels/885225427839369216/1030877815559684137) in the discord.

 ### Game INI Settings with BethINI